Quafadas/Whimsy/_posts/2024-03-03-ESModules-At-Link-Time.md

   @JSImport("@shoelace-style/shoelace/dist/components/button/button.js", JSImport.Namespace)
   @js.native object RawImport extends js.Object
 ```
-This remaps the import to be
+The PR, and associated config remaps the import at link to to be;
 `"https://cdn.jsdelivr.net/npm/@shoelace-style/shoelace@2.13.1/cdn/components/button/button.js"`

-but once the remapping is in place... at the application use site it's just a matter of using the component as if it were a native scala.js component.
+but once the remapping is in place... at the application use site it's a rather convienient matter of just a matter of using the component as if it were a native scala.js component.

-Our button may then be used as normal.

 ```scala
   val button = Button()